Event overview

 13:30 Registration and refreshments

-14:00 Welcome to the symposium – Tom Dollard, Vice-Chair, Good Homes Alliance
+14:00 Welcome to the symposium – Dr. Tom Dollard, Vice-Chair, Good Homes Alliance

-14:10 An introduction to HEARTH: The National Hub on Net Zero, Health and Extreme Heat – Prof. Rajat Gupta, Oxford Brookes
+14:10 An introduction to HEARTH: The National Hub on Net Zero, Health and Extreme Heat – Professor Rajat Gupta, Director of the Oxford Institute for Sustainable Development (OISD) and Low Carbon Building Research Group, Oxford Brookes University

-14:55 Data interpretation and the performance golden thread – Launch of new BPN training modules
+14:30 Data interpretation and the performance golden thread – Dr. Sam Mudie, Director, Sustain-Ability Homes

 15:10 Refreshment break and networking

-- Workshop #2 – How can we do more BPE in retrofit?
+16:00 Workshop – How can we do more BPE in retrofit? – Mark Collett and Professor David Glew, Director of Leeds Sustainability Institute, Leeds Beckett University

-17:00 Close followed by informal drinks and networking at courtyard at PTE or local pub
+17:00 Close followed by informal drinks and networking at local pub

 Who should attend?